Why approve a change that was already made

 a) Technically sound and that,

-b) It is the appropriate solution or that it should be replaced with another solution to adequately fix the problem.
+b) The appropriate solution or that it should be replaced to adequately fix the problem.

 In fairness, most undocumented changes are made with good intentions.
-For example, in the absence of an emergency change process, a change can be made quickly to resolve a Major Incident (see Is a reboot a change) or in response to management's request to address a pressing customer need.
-Moreover, the IT Specialist can simply forgets to log the RFC to replace the temporary fix they made as they were distracted by another emergency.
-Of course, some people may not bother with the bureaucracy of change management since the incident has been resolved (see Who should log the RFC).
+For example, as mentioned in the absence of an emergency change process, a change can be made quickly to resolve a Major Incident (see Is a server reboot a change) or in response to management's request to address a pressing customer need.
+Moreover, the IT Specialist can simply forget to log the RFC to replace the temporary fix they made as they were distracted by another emergency.
+Of course, some people may not bother with the bureaucracy of logging a change since the incident has been resolved (see Who should log the RFC).

 Lets not forget that getting people to log tickets is frequently a challenge (see How to get people to log tickets).
-Thus, getting them to log an RFC after the change was made would be another battle to fight especially if they are subject to approval.
+Thus, getting them to log an RFC after the change was made is another battle many may not want to fight especially if they are subject to approval.
 It is easy for people to argue that it is a waste of time and effort.
-As the saying goes: it is too late to close the barn doors once the cows left.
-After all, what is the point since it is a “fait accomplit" especially if the change did not cause any incidents?”
+As the saying goes: it is too late to close the barn door after the horse has bolted.2

 Published on: 2017-05-06

 "Implementing Change Management is like driving from New Hampshire where you "Live Free or Die" to Missouri, "The Show Me State."

 - Should RFCs be logged when an undocumented or unauthorized change is discovered